Things To Do in Stari Grad, Hvar Island, Croatia by JetSettingFools.com

 Comfortable Shoes

-Sun Protection
+Skin Protection

 The sun is intense on Hvar Island – so make sure to pack plenty of sunscreen.
 It is also a good idea to wear a wide-brimmed travel hat…and don’t forget your sunglasses!

-Travel Camera for Croatia Photography
+Travel Camera

-Whether your travel with a backpack or a suitcase, you’ll also want to have a great day bag to organize and secure all your favorite everyday travel items!
+Whether your travel with a backpack or a suitcase, you’ll also want to have a great day bag to organize and secure all your everyday travel items!

 Croatia Travel Insurance

 Start planning your trip to Croatia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com